 ARTICLE III-MEMBERSHIP

-The committee shall consist of two members of the City Council, the appointed chair of the Planning Commission, the appointed chair of the Historic Review Board, two citizens appointed at large, a business community member appointed at large, the chair of the Neighborhood Association Presidents Committee,.
-If the chair of the Planning Commission and/or Historic Review Board is unable to serve their body will then select a member to serve in their place.
+The committee shall consist of two members of the City Council, the appointed chair of the Planning Commission, the appointed chair of the Historic Review Board, two citizens appointed at large, a business community member appointed at large, the chair of the Neighborhood Association Presidents Committee, and a member of the West Linn Chamber of Commerce recommended by the Chamber Board.
+If the chair of the Planning Commission and/or Historic Review Board is unable to serve their respective body will then select a member to serve in their place.

 All members of the CCI are appointed by the City Council.